Uncertainty Quantification and Optimization with Hybrid Models

 In the future, we would like to explore three key areas using Bayesian hybrid models:

-2) Adaptive design using acquisition functions to manage the tradeoff between exploration and exploitation
+2) Adaptive design of experiments utilizing acquisition functions to manage the tradeoff between exploration and exploitation

 Elvis A. Eugene, Xian Gao, Alexander W. Dowling.
 Learning and Optimization with Bayesian Hybrid Models.
 Proceedings of the 2020 American Control Conference (ACC 2020), Submitted, https://arxiv.org/abs/1912.06269.